Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.regionalinventory.custombatch({  });

 /*
-Update the regional inventory of a product in your Merchant Center account.
+Updates the regional inventory of a product in your Merchant Center account.
 If a regional inventory with the same region ID already exists, this method updates that entry.
 */
 await gapi.client.content.regionalinventory.insert({ merchantId: "merchantId", productId: "productId",  });